udenisilva/Stephanie/README.md

-This is a book website for author STEPHANIE MANGLIERS Visit https://stephanie-test.000webhostapp.com/
+This is a book website for author STEPHANIE MANGLIERS.
+Visit https://stephanie-test.000webhostapp.com/